What Can Good Oral Health Prevent?

 • Seeing the dentist at least once to twice per year to perform a periodic exam

 • Seeing the Hygienist at least two to three times per year in order to make sure plaque is removed everywhere especially below the gum line.

 Neglecting to maintain these good oral care habits could keep you from becoming the social butterfly you’ve always wanted to be.

 Cavities are a pain.
 The toothache that comes from biting into a sugary treat can be enough to jumpstart your new oral health habits.
 In caring for your teeth, you can dramatically reduce the number of cavities that develop from the acid and bacteria left from foods, especially sweet ones.

 Keeping your oral health in check may also inhibit costly dental procedures from accumulating.
 A cavity that is left untreated can quickly turn into a tooth in dire need of a root canal, and developing gum disease may require gum laser therapy or tooth extraction.
 Most certainly, teeth that are well taken care of will have less plaque build-up that causes bad breath, cavities and gum disease, and better oral health could potentially prevent overwhelming dental expenses in the future.

 Want to know more about what good oral health can do for you?
 Give us a call to find out, and schedule your checkup today!
-New York Office Phone Number 212-689-0024
+Herald Square Dental and The Denture Center Phone Number 212-689-0024

 Comments are closed.